Malinovka/Major-Map/frontend/README.md

 open the next.js project
 1. After installation, open the project in your code editor
-2. navigate to nextjs-dashboard by typing the following comman on your terminal: cd nextjs-dashboard
+2. navigate to nextjs-dashboard by entering the following command on your terminal: cd nextjs-dashboard

+Running the development server
+1. to run the project package, enter this command on your terminal: npm i
+2. to start the development server, enter this command on your terminal: npm run dev

+Final Result check:
+1. go to http://localhost:3000 on your browser
+2. Your home page should have the following text: Welcome to Acme.
+This is the example for the Next.js learn course, brought to you by Verce.
+Log-in".
+3. Here is the tutorial referenced: https://nextjs.org/learn/dashboard-app/getting-started